 #3 Hohlakia Beach

-At the foot of the monastery behind the Oxos tavern, a path leads around the rock to the Hohlakia Beach.
-It is a magical beach and it only reveals its very special beauty when you listen closely.
-Instead of white sand, turquoise blue sea and palm trees, you will only find black round stones on the shore and crystal clear water.
+At the foot of the monastery behind the Oxos tavern, a path leads around the rock to Hohlakia Beach.
+It is a magical beach that reveals its unique beauty only when you listen closely.
+Instead of white sand, turquoise blue sea, and palm trees, you’ll find only black round stones on the shore and crystal-clear water.

-At the most popular beach of Nisyros there are hardly any shady trees.
-Sit on the shore of the beach, close your eyes and listen as the surf sets the round volcanic stones in motion.
-A meditative place and at the latest now you will feel the magic of Nisyros.
-A swim in the warm sea is worthwhile.
+At Nisyros’ most popular beach, there are hardly any shady trees.
+Sit on the shore, close your eyes, and listen as the surf sets the round volcanic stones in motion.
+A meditative place—and by now, at the very latest, you’ll feel the magic of Nisyros.
+A swim in the warm sea is well worth it.
 So don’t forget to bring your swimsuit.

 #4 Pali: Fishing Village and Marina

-We leave Mandraki with a rental car and drive along the coastal road along the flanks of the volcano.
-That fishing village of Pali or Paloi is the next stop on our Nisyros island tour.
-Sleepily, the boats sail here in the harbor pier.
-On the shore, the beautiful blue and white Apostle Church shines.
-The marina of Pali is a popular anchorage, especially for sailors.
+We leave Mandraki in a rental car and drive along the coastal road hugging the flanks of the volcano.
+The fishing village of Pali—or Paloi—is the next stop on our tour of Nisyros.
+The boats bob gently in the harbor.
+On the shore, the beautiful blue-and-white Apostle Church stands out.
+Pali’s marina is a popular anchorage, especially for sailors.

-At the port there are some taverns serving freshly caught fish and typical Greek cuisine offer.
-The road continues along the sea, past the oldest bakery on the island.
-In the Pali Bakery bread and pastries are still traditionally made by hand.
-Here you can get provisions for exploring the island.
+At the port, there are several taverns serving freshly caught fish and traditional Greek cuisine.
+The road continues along the coast, past the oldest bakery on the island.
+At the Pali Bakery, bread and pastries are still made by hand using traditional methods.
+Here you can stock up on provisions for exploring the island.

 Thermal Springs of Nisyros

 The Thermal Springs of Nisyros were known throughout Europe until the beginning of the 20th century.
-Even from Egypt, people traveled to Nisyros.
-Even the ancient physician Hippocrates of Kos is said to have cured patients here.
+People even traveled to Nisyros from as far away as Egypt.
+It is said that the ancient physician Hippocrates of Kos treated patients here.
 Even today, you can relax in a small thermal bath in the village of Loutra (between Pali and Mandraki).

-If you drive out of Pali, you can see the big Nisyros Thermal Building made of volcanic rock.
-In the 1920s, investors from Rhodes began to build the sanatorium.
-The Second World War destroyed parts of the complex and reconstruction came to a standstill in the 1970s for financial reasons.
-Since then, the huge building has been empty.
+If you drive out of Pali, you can see the large thermal building of Nisyros made of volcanic rock.
+In the 1920s, investors from Rhodes began building the sanatorium.
+World War II destroyed parts of the complex, and reconstruction came to a standstill in the 1970s due to financial reasons.
+Since then, the massive building has stood empty.

-Directly opposite the thermal hotel is the Church of Panaghia Thermiani, which was built into the ruins of an ancient Roman bath.
-The coastal road leads past Cape Katsouni with bizarre pumice caves to Lies beach.
-This stretches for miles along the east coast and is covered by dark volcanic sand and pebbles.
+Directly opposite the thermal hotel is the church of Panaghia Thermiani, which was built into the ruins of an ancient Roman bath.
+The coastal road leads past Cape Katsouni, with its bizarre pumice caves, to Lies Beach.
+This stretches for miles along the east coast and is covered in dark volcanic sand and pebbles.

 #5 Pachia Ammos Beach

-At the end of the coastal road you will come near the Oasis Tavern to a parking space.
-Here you can park your vehicle and continue on the footpath to the Pachia Ammos Beach.
+At the end of the coastal road, you’ll come to a parking lot near the Oasis Tavern.
+Here you can park your vehicle and continue on the footpath to Pachia Ammos Beach.

-For about 10 minutes you walk along a narrow path along the cliffs.
-Behind the last rocky cliff, the view opens up to you on one of the most beautiful beaches in the Aegean Sea.
+For about 10 minutes, you’ll walk along a narrow path along the cliffs.
+Behind the last rocky cliff, the view opens up to one of the most fascinating beaches in the Aegean Sea.
 Large dark sand dunes cover the bay of Pachia Ammos.

-The water is crystal clear and the chocolate-brown beach is covered with tiny stones.
+The water is crystal clear, and the chocolate-brown beach is covered with tiny stones.
 In some places near the shore, warm thermal water emerges from the seabed.
-Until the end of June, it is still quiet here and you usually have the bay all to yourself.
+Until the end of June, it’s still quiet here, and you usually have the bay all to yourself.

-From July to the beginning of September, the beach is populated by numerous wild campers.
-Then it will be difficult to get a free place between the numerous tents.
-Many visitors then switch to the less frequented Moulari Beach at the parking lot.
+From July through early September, the beach is filled with numerous wild campers.
+By then, it will be difficult to find a free spot among the many tents.
+Many visitors then head to the less crowded Moulari Beach near the parking lot.
 Occasionally, the free-roaming cows of Nisyros Island wander right onto the beach.

-We drive the road back to Pali and follow the serpentines up to the edge of the caldera.
-After about ten minutes, the road branches off to the right to Emporios and from afar you can see the pretty white houses.
+We drive back along the road to Pali and follow the winding road up to the edge of the caldera.
+After about ten minutes, the road branches off to the right toward Emporios, and from a distance you can see the pretty white houses.
 100 years ago, 700 people lived here.

-After several waves of emigration at the end of the 19th century, as well as the severe earthquake (see article: Greece Earthquake) in 1953, the village was almost deserted until a few years ago.
-Slowly the village is waking up from its slumber and old stone houses have been extensively renovated.
+After several waves of emigration at the end of the 19th century, as well as the severe earthquake (see blogpost: Greece Earthquake) in 1953, the village was almost deserted until a few years ago.
+Slowly, the village is waking up from its slumber, and old stone houses have been extensively renovated.

-Directly at the entrance to the village is the fascinating Natural sauna of Nisyros.
-In this small grotto it gets well over 40 degrees warm and even if it smells a bit musty, the ethereal volcanic fumes are said to be good for the respiratory tract, according to locals.
+Right at the entrance to the village is the fascinating Natural Sauna of Nisyros.
+In this small grotto, the temperature rises well above 40 degrees, and even though it smells a bit musty, the ethereal volcanic fumes are said to be good for the respiratory tract, according to locals.

-On the highest point stands today only the medieval church of St. Michael the Archangel (13th century) with a neat church square made of sea pebbles.
-From up here, you can see the huge caldera of Nisyros on one side, and the deep blue Aegean Sea and the neighboring islands of Gyali and Kos on the other.
+Today, only the medieval church of St. Michael the Archangel (13th century) stands on the highest point, with a neat church square made of sea pebbles.
+From up here, you can see the vast caldera of Nisyros on one side, and the deep blue Aegean Sea and the neighboring islands of Gyali and Kos on the other.

 In summer, tables and chairs are set up in the village square in the evening, and live music plays from time to time.
-The rustic ambience in the ruined village exudes an extraordinary charm, so that individual tourists and locals like to linger until late into the night.
-The church festivals (including Easter and the Assumption of Mary) of Emporios are particularly atmospheric.
+The rustic atmosphere in the ruined village exudes an extraordinary charm, so that individual tourists and locals like to linger until late into the night.
+The church festivals (including Easter and the Assumption of Mary) in Emporios are particularly atmospheric.

 The Tavern To Balkoni offers delicious appetizers (meze) and daily specials, as well as a magnificent view of the volcanic crater of Nisyros.
-In the tavern Apyria next to the blue and white Koimisis Theotokou Village Church awaits you delicious Greek comfort food all day on weekends and evening food during the week.
+At tavern Apyria, next to the blue-and-white Koimisis Theotokou Village Church, you can enjoy delicious Greek comfort food all day on weekends and dinner during the week.

-The owners of the tavern Apyria, the brothers Triantafilos and Gianni, are good-hearted people and always have an ear free for a chat.
-Especially the Skordalia dip with almonds, the chickpea thalers and the meat dish Sheftalies (minced lamb balls) are delicious!
+The owners of the Apyria tavern, brothers Triantafilos and Gianni, are kind-hearted people who are always happy to chat.
+The Skordalia dip with almonds, the chickpea patties, and the Sheftalies (minced lamb balls) are especially delicious!
 You can find even more tips for Nisyros in our Kos travel guide.

 🗺️ 10 road trip routes with maps